icanjs/auth-component/readme.md

 ## Example Usage

 `auth-component` is a collection of components.
 They can be composed based on the auth requirements of your application.
-The main demo shows how to build the example shown in the image above.  https://github.com/icanjs/auth-component/blob/master/src/auth-demo.js
+The main demo shows how to build the example shown in the image above.
+To run the demo, start an `http-server` in the root and open [http://localhost:8080](http://localhost:8080).
+Here's the [demo code](https://github.com/icanjs/auth-component/blob/master/src/auth-demo.js).

 ```jsx
 <AuthContainer>